Michael Durrant — Director and principal consultant

 Michael is the Director of Brief Solutions STRENGTHS IN SCHOOLS project and is the principal consultant and trainer for the project.
 He is also Director of the Brief Therapy Institute of Sydney — Australia's leading centre for practice, research and training in Solution-Focused Brief Therapy (and its interaction with the broader traditions variously called "the strengths approach", Positive Psychology, a resilience perspective, and so on).

 Michael is a Registered Psychologist and Approved Psychology Supervisor.
-He has had an Honorary Academic appointment in the Faculty of Education and Social Work at the University of Sydney and was previoulsly acting-Director (for an extended period) of the Masters of Psychology (Counselling and Family Therapy) program, and acting-Director of the on-campus Solution-Focused counselling clinic at the University of Western Sydney.
+He has had an Honorary Academic appointment in the Faculty of Education and Social Work at the University of Sydney and was previously acting-Director (for an extended period) of the Masters of Psychology (Counselling and Family Therapy) program, and acting-Director of the on-campus Solution-Focused counselling clinic at the University of Western Sydney.

 Michael is the author of Creative strategies for school problems: Solutions for psychologists and teachers, published by W. W. Norton in New York, as well as the author of four other published books and numerous journal articles.
-As well as being Editor of the (international) Journal of Solution-Focused Brief Therapy, he is also a member of the Editorial Board of the Journal of Psychologists in Schools.
+As well as being founding Editor of the (international) Journal of Solution-Focused Brief Therapy, he is also a member of the Editorial Board of the Journal of Psychologists in Schools.

 Frances Huber — Senior associate and consultant